silentdance/ram/intl.en-US/User Guide/SSO management/User-based SSO/Configure the SAML of an IdP during user-based SSO.md

 This topic describes how to configure the SAML of an identity provider \(IdP\) during user-based Single Sign On \(SSO\).
 You can configure Alibaba Cloud as a trusted SAML service provider \(SP\), and configure an SAML assertion in the IdP.

 1. Obtain the SAML SP metadata URL from Alibaba Cloud.
-    1. Log on to the [RAM console](https://partners-intl.console.aliyun.com/#/ram).
+    1. Log on to the [RAM console](https://ram.console.aliyun.com/) by using your Alibaba Cloud account.
     2. In the left-side navigation pane, click **SSO**.
     3. Click the **User-based SSO** tab.
     4. Copy the SAML SP metadata URL.
-2. Create an SAML SP in the target IdP and configure the SAML SP metadata URL of Alibaba Cloud.
+2. Create an SAML SP in your IdP and then configure Alibaba Cloud as the relying party by using one of the following methods:
+    -   Copy and paste the SAML SP metadata URL of Alibaba Cloud into your IdP.

-    **Note:** If your IdP does not support URL configuration, click **Copy** next to **SAML Service Provider Metadata URL** to download an XML file.
+    -   If your IdP does not support URL configuration, click **Copy** next to **SAML Service Provider Metadata URL** to download an XML file.
 Then, when you create an SAML SP, you can upload the XML file.
+    -   If you fail to upload an XML file to your IdP, configure the following parameters:
+        -   `Entity ID`: The value of the `entityID` attribute in the `md:EntityDescriptor` element of the metadata XML file.
+        -   `ACS URL`: The value of the `Location` attribute in the `md:AssertionConsumerService` element of the metadata XML file.
+        -   `RelayState`: Optional.
+If the `RelayState` parameter is available in your IdP, you can set this parameter to the URL to be directed after SSO succeeds.
+If this parameter is left unspecified, the home page of the Alibaba Cloud console is directed after SSO succeeds.

+            **Note:** Only the URL in the `*.console.aliyun.com`or `*.console.alibabacloud.com` domain can be set for `RelayState`.

 After you configure Alibaba Cloud as a trusted SAML SP, you need to configure an SAML assertion in the IdP.